serkanky/serkanky/README.md

 </a>

 ### 🪐 About Me
-🧬  My career dates back 6 years
+🧬  My software career dates back to 6 years ago.

 🧬  From July 2021, I worked as responsible of Full Stack Development of web applications by using Asp .NET, Mssql, Html, Css.